Extending the Kubernetes API: A comprehensive guide to Custom Resource Definitions (CRDs)

 If discrepancies exist, update the deployment to align with the CoffeeShop resource's specifications.
 This ensures any modifications, such as a new image version, are applied.

-Step 4: Behind-the-Scenes Functions
+Step 4: Behind-the-scenes functions

-) handle the detailed tasks, such as interfacing with the Kubernetes API.
+The provided functions (createDeployment, updateDeployment, and isDeploymentUpdated) handle the detailed tasks, such as interfacing with the Kubernetes API.

 By consistently reconciling the actual deployment with the desired state, this process guarantees the desired configuration is maintained, accommodating any changes over time.